Project: Former Distribution and HGV Maintenance Depot, Harthill

 Early in the soil flushing phase it was discovered that contamination levels were not in line with with the data from previous site investigations (not done by ERS), meaning soil flushing alone could not be expected to meet the stringent remedial criteria required to protect a watercourse just beyond the site boundary.
 We quickly identified a feasible alternative that could meet remedial targets without requiring demolition of the building, and keep within the agreed value of the contract.
 This variation was accepted by all stakeholders.

 During the bioremediation phase, the site owner identified a sale opportunity for the site which was conditional on remedial works being complete.
-ERS quickly responded to an instruction to remove the contaminated material from site and backfill with imported material.
-This was re-negotiated with all stakeholders and works were completed in a matter of weeks, allowing the sale of the site to proceed.
+ERS quickly responded by intensifying the remediation works and expediting the programme, allowing the works to be completed within 12 weeks.
+This was re-negotiated with all stakeholders and works were completed on schedule, allowing the sale of the site to proceed.